glycerine/rbook/README.md

    rbook, creating a seemless log.

 4. Replication and documentation.
 Priority can be critical in a research setting.
 A microsecond precision timestamp is recorded for every line of R executed.
+By commiting the single binary rbook file to git, research progress over years can be precisely reconstructed if need be.

 the what